benmvp/slides/2022/connecttech/ts-react.md

   - Unless we define them in `AppProps`
 - So if we try to pass extra props that don't exist
   - We'll get TS errors
-  - In this case `id` doesn't exist w/in `App`
+  - In this case `id` doesn't exist w/in `User`
   - Maybe we _removed_ `id` and now it fails
 - So TS continues to be very beneficial in refactors
 - By forcing us to define the entire nested object...
-  - TS is now getting in our way, I wanna keep it real
+  - TS is now getting in our way
+- I wanna keep it real
   - It can be a pain and sometimes; we'd rather be lazy
 - But after doing this over and over and getting used to it
   - We also get used to the safety it provides